Skip to content

 Posted Oct 16th, 2024

-The research we conduct at Niagara Health has a profound impact on the health and well-being of our patients and communities, and contributes to better understanding some of the most significant healthcare challenges of our time and have the potential to benefit patients in Niagara and across Canada.
+The research we conduct at Niagara Health has a profound impact on the health and well-being of our patients and communities, and contributes to better understanding some of the most significant healthcare challenges of our time with the potential to benefit patients in Niagara and across Canada.

 NHKI researchers and trainees at ESICM Congress in Barcelona, Spain